VA Maine Healthcare System

 - Hand hygiene before and after touching outside of mask.

 On March 13, 2020, the American College of Surgeons provided guidance to healthcare facility urging us to halt all elective hospital procedures.
 As part of these measures, we are rescheduling any non-urgent elective surgeries/procedures to keep our Veterans safe.
 Dental procedures that are not urgent or emergent will also be rescheduled.
 Veterans to whom this applies are being contacted.
-We will plan on rescheduling these procedures after August 1st, provided we are past this event.
 Please be assured that you may contact your clinical team should you have questions.

 As of March 30, 2020.
 VA Maine’s clinical access points in Bingham, Ft.
 Kent, and Houlton will be temporarily closed for the duration of our response to the COVID-19 national emergency.
 VA Maine will consolidate services, redeploy staff, and maintain operations in our larger CBOCs.